ytaka/filename/README.md

     filename-create cache base
       /pat/to/basename.01

+Note that invalid values of options are ignored mostly.

 ## Contributing to filename

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet